coder3112/Mathematics-IA/introduction.typ

 #align(center)[
   #figure(
     box(inset: 2pt, outset: 2pt, radius: 1pt, stroke: 1pt)[
-      *How does one generate a transformation between an arbitrary convex quadrilateral and an arbitrary rectangle* ]
+      *What is the transformation between an arbitary convex quadrilateral and an arbitrary rectangle?*
+    ]
   )<researchquestion>
 ]

 = Formulating the Problem
 #columns(2, gutter: 40pt)[
-== Given
+== Given Information
 #underline[Initial Quadrilateral]:

 $A B C D$ with vertices at $A(x_A, y_A)$, $B(x_B, y_B)$, $C(x_C, y_C)$, $D(x_D, y_D)$